 main.py script that runs it with a single click to start the app.

 See your platform's resources for more info.
-Both Windows shortcuts and macOS
+For example, both Windows shortcuts

-aliases can start Python scripts with one click.
+and macOS aliases on your desktop can start Python scripts with one click.

 Also keep in mind that command lines are a UI (user interface) too, and shell

 aliases can shorten them for convenience.
-With minor startup-file edits, a
+With minor edits to startup files,

-This is especially true on Linux, which may benefit most from the source-code
+which may benefit most from the source-code package.
+See your host's docs for details.

 This is by design, as it makes colors the same on all hosts without having to